 How do you do all of this?

-Simple … first, set up your website or blog as described in Part 2.
-Then, configure it as described in Part 3.
-After all this is in place, you then automate the content distribution using plugins.
+Simple … first, set up your site as shown in Part 2.
+Then, get everything configured as described in Part Three.
+After all this is in place, you then automate your content distribution with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …